flutter/website/tutorials/interactive/index.md

 * Defines the `_active` boolean which determines the box's current color.
 * Defines the `handleTap()` function, which updates `_active` when the box is tapped and calls the `setState()` function to update the UI.
-* Implements all of the interactive behavior for the widget.
+* Implements all interactive behavior for the widget.

 <!-- _code/lakes-interactive/main.dart -->
 <!-- skip -->